ibm-cloud-docs/ibm-cloud-provider-for-terraform/migrate.md

-# Migrating and version controling
+# Migrating and version controlling
 {: #migration-versioncontrol}

 IBM continually updates the Terraform provider to give you higher levels of performance and being up-to-date.
 Some of the instances aren't able to be upgraded, so they must be closed and you must migrate your resources with the right version.